Afudu/P12_OpenClassroom/README.md

 ## Testing the application
 After the server has started, log in to the Django admin site, with the superuser account created above.

-You can then create a Management user who will also be able to log in to the Admin portal and create Sales and Support users.
+You can then create a Management user who will also be able to log into the Admin portal and create Sales and Support users.
-The Management user created will be able to log in with email and password to the Django admin site.

 * Django Admin: http://localhost:8000/admin/

 The clients, contracts and events endpoints require an access token to work.